 Dangers of not setting goals:

-Setting goals and moving on the path to achieving them is, no doubt, not a simple process.
-It will take time, work, and openness to complete them successfully.
-However, no matter how tough setting goals is, not setting them can have some severe consequences you probably want to avoid.
+Setting goals and taking action to achieve them is not easy.
+The process is simple, but it takes time, work, and commitment to achieve them.
+However, no matter how tough meeting your goals seems, not setting them can have some severe consequences you want to avoid.

-If you don’t set specific goals for your marriage, the busyness and sin of the world can more easily pull you away.
-Opportunities to fall into sins that could sabotage your marriage appear more enticing to you.
+If you don’t set specific goals for your marriage, the busyness and sin of the world can easily pull you away.
+Marriage sabotaging sins become enticing to you.

 Ideas for Goal setting